awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    + **Subnets**: The subnets within the above VPC to use for your cluster\.
 By default, the available subnets in the above VPC are preselected\.
 Your subnets must meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC Considerations](network_reqs.md)\.
    + **Security Groups**: Specify one or more \(up to a limit of 5\) security groups within the above VPC to apply to the cross\-account elastic network interfaces for your cluster\.
 Your cluster and worker node security groups must meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster Security Group Considerations](sec-group-reqs.md)\.
 **Important**
-The worker node AWS CloudFormation template modifies the security group that you specify here, so we recommend that you use a dedicated security group for your cluster control plane\.
-If you share it with other resources, you may block or disrupt connections to those resources\.
+The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
+If this security group is shared with other resources, you may block or disrupt connections to those resources\.
 **Note**
 You may receive an error that one of the Availability Zones in your request does not have sufficient capacity to create an Amazon EKS cluster\.
 If this happens, the error output contains the Availability Zones that can support a new cluster\.
 Retry creating your cluster with at least two subnets that are located in the supported Availability Zones for your account\.
 For more information, see [Insufficient Capacity](troubleshooting.md#ICE)\.

 1. On the **Clusters** page, choose the name of your newly created cluster to view the cluster information\.

 1. The **Status** field shows **CREATING** until the cluster provisioning process completes\.
-When your cluster provisioning is complete \(usually less than 10 minutes\), and note the **API server endpoint** and **Certificate authority** values\.
+When your cluster provisioning is complete \(usually between 10 and 15 minutes\), and note the **API server endpoint** and **Certificate authority** values\.
 These are used in your kubectl configuration\.

 1. Now that you have created your cluster, follow the procedures in [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.